What’s happening on site now? (December 2021)

 When is the open day?

-A date is yet to be confirmed for the open day but it is likely to be at the end of September 2021.
+A date is yet to be confirmed for the open day due to delays on site, making it inaccessible at current.
+However, an open day will be held nearer to the date of completion.
 To register you interest in attending the open day, please email housingCLO@pembrokeshire.gov.uk or message us on Facebook

 What will be in each pod?